-A New Element-Livingston and Kinkead-"Jack-Mormonism at Washington"-Judge Drummond-M. Jules Remy-Gilbert and Sons-Heavy trade-Later Gentile Merchants-Walker Brothers-Sales at Camp Floyd-" Crushing the Mormons "-Ransohoff & Co. -Mormon outrages again-Murders of Brassfield and Dr. Robinson-Whipping of Weston-Evidence in case of Dr. Robinson-Outrages on Lieutenant Brown and Dr. Williamson-Gentiles driven from the Public Land-Territorial Surveyor-Success of General Connor's Administration-The Government returns to the old policy-Murders of Potter and Wilson-Horrible death of "Negro Tom"-The last witness "put out of the way"-"Danites" again-Murder each other-Death of Hatch-Flight of Hickman-Forty-three murders - Another change of officials - Doty - Durkee - Shameful neglect by the Government-Flight of the Gentiles-Comparative quiet again-A better day-The author arrives in Utah......
-196
+A New Element-Livingston and Kinkead-"Jack-Mormonism at Washington"-Judge Drummond-M. Jules Remy-Gilbert and Sons - Heavy Trade - Later Gentile Merchants - Walker Brothers-Sales at Camp Floyd-" Crushing the Mormons"-Ransohoff & Co.-Mormon Outrages again-Murders of Brassfield and Dr. Robinson-Whipping of Weston-Evidence in case of Robin-

+son-Outrages on Lieut.
+Brown and Dr. Williamson-Gentiles driven from the Public Land-Territorial Surveyor-Success of General Connor's Administration-The Government Returns to the Old Policy-Murder of Potter and Wilson-Horrible Death of "Negro Tom"-The Last Witness "put out of the Way"-"Danites" again-Murder each Other-Death of Hatch-Flight of Hickman-Forty-three Murders-Another change of Officials-Doty-Durkee-Shameful Neglect of the Government-Flight of the Gentiles-Comparative Quiet Again-A better Day-The Author Arrives in Utah

+CHAPTER VIII.

+FIRST VIEWS IN UTAH.

+The real "American Desert"-No Myth-Bitter Creek -Green River -Lone Rock-Plains of Bridger-Quaking Asp Ridge-Bear River -A Mormon Autobiography-"Pulling hair"-"Aristocracy" on the Plains-"Mule-skinners" and "Bullwhackers"-The "Bullwhackers Epic"-Cache Cave-Echo Canon-Mormon "for- tifications"-Braggadocio-Storm in Weber Canon-Up the Weber -Parley's Park-A Wife-stealing Apostle-Down the Canon- Majestic Scenery-First View of the Valley-The "City of the Saints."

+CHAPTER IX.

+TWO WEEKS IN SALT LAKE CITY.

+Views of the City-Temple Block-Brigham's Block-Theatre-Immigrants - Mormon Arguments - Reasons for Polygamy-"Book of Mormon"-First Mormon Sermon-"Old" Joe Young-His Beauty (?)-His Sermon-Mormon Style of Preaching-Order of Services-First impressions rather favorable-Much to earn yet.

+CHAPTER X.

+TRIP TO BEAR RIVER AND RETURN.

+Northward foot-Hot Springs - "Sessions Settlement"-Poly